 Also, as with all prosthesis, there are other risks or potential issues such as capsular contracture, skin rippling or bottoming out.

 Discuss these with your surgeon during a consultation.

 2. Breast Implant Size.
 Big or Small?

-- Saline-filled implants can be filled after they have been inserted into the breast pocket, while silicone gel-filled implants are manufactured as a whole.
+Saline-filled implants can be filled after they have been inserted into the breast pocket.
+Whereas, implants with a silicone gel filling are whole.

-- Silicone implants are the preferred option for many women and Plastic Surgeons because of their natural look and ‘feel’; as well as other benefits listed above.
+Many women and surgeons prefer silicone implants because of their natural look and ‘feel’ as well as other benefits above.

 You’ll have a wide variety of Breast Implant Size choices and projection options available to you.
-Dr Wyten should be able to assist you to select the ideal implant shape and size just for you to attain the volume increases or breast proportions you’re seeking.
+Dr Wyten will assist you when selecting the ideal implant shape and size that will provide the volume increase/breast proportions you’re seeking.
 Remember, however, that results can vary and that size choices should be made thoughtfully and in relation to your skin health, lifestyle, exercise preferences and overall physique.

 3. Breast Implant Surface: Smooth or Textured?